 Did You Know?

 Dialogues of Agneepath are written by Kader Khan

 5| Aisi Bhi Kya Jaldi Hai (1996)

-This might be a happy coincidence that the heroine's name is Simran like DDLJ which was also released in the same year.
-The film is directed by Sachin Pilgaonkar where he plays the role of an excessively protective father to his daughter.
+This might be a happy coincidence that the heroine's name is Simran, like DDLJ, which was released in the same year.
+This classic Hindi film is directed by Sachin Pilgaonkar where he plays the role of an excessively protective father to his daughter.

 Why should you watch: I watched this several years ago and I remember this is a light-hearted simple romantic comedy.